-- Make a list of the tangible assets you want to go to specific individuals, such as jewelry, works of art, and family heirlooms.
-Then, make a list of your financial assets, including any businesses you own, their value, their location, and how to access them (account numbers, passwords, user names, etc.), along with who you want to leave those assets to.
-I use Personal Capital, and it really came in handy here because it shows all of your financial assets in one place.
+- Make a list of the tangible assets you want to go to specific individuals, such as jewelry, works of art and family heirlooms.
+Then, make a list of your financial assets, including any businesses you own, their value, their location and how to access them (account numbers, passwords, user names, etc.), along with who you want to leave those assets to.
+Personally, I have this in a password-protected spreadsheet that’s updated on a quarterly basis.

 In order to create your legal documents, you’ll need to provide more detailed information.
-The information will vary according to which document you’re creating, and can include:
+The information will vary according to which document you’re creating and can include the following:

 - General information about your family members, including pets.